linukc/robocup/README.md

 **Input:** detect objects, calculate x y z coordinates and angle orientation on table for grasping task with manipulator.

-**Output:** trained U-net model for multiclass segmentation and optimized for inference on Jetson Nano.
+**Output:** trained U-net model for multiclass segmentation and optimized for inference on Jetson Nano (tensorrt).

 <img src="docs/jetson_nano_inference.png">